 Cats hunt up to up to 20 times a day in the wild; they don’t know where their next meal will come from.
 It is instinct for a cat to hunt, even when not hungry.
 We cannot expect our cats to eliminate behaviours which have been with them for tens of thousands of years.
 What we can do is reduce the opportunity for cats to hunt by keeping them indoors or in an enclosure.

 Cats scratch because they need to.
 The claw is like an onion, made up of multiple layers; scratching helps them to remove the worn-out outer layer of their claw; it also stretches out the shoulders, legs, and back muscles.
 Cats are either horizontal or vertical scratchers (some are both).
 Look at where they scratch, is it the arm of a sofa (vertical) or a carpeted step (horizontal)?
 Once you have determined what kind of scratcher your cat is, you can provide a suitable scratching post, better still, multiple posts.

 Never scruff a cat as a form of punishment or intimidation and DEFINITELY don’t pick up a cat by the scruff, an adult cat is considerably heavier than a kitten, and the pressure on the spine when picking up a cat by the scruff can quite easily cause a serious injury.

 Not all cats are snugglers, even if we want them to be.
 Some cats are snugglers, but they don’t like to be picked up.
-Some cats love to be picked up, stroked, snuggled, rubbed…you name it, they love it.
+Some cats love to be picked up, stroked, snuggled and rubbed.